Ethonio/Specification/README.md

 The exchange contract resides on shard 2.
 The ERC20 contract resides on shard3.

-1. Alice sends an execute atom to shard 1
+1. Alice sends an execute atom to shard 1 with some ether
 2. Shard 1 communicates this with shard 2 and blocks
   1. Shard 2 starts executing exchange contract
   2. Exchange contract runs CALLVALUE and receives a 1